YouHighFiveMe/youhighfiveme/README.md

 You should now have your database in an updated state with up-to-date structure that corresponds with application's entity classes.

+#Initializing database

+If you wish to erase data in the database and create a new fresh instance of database with dummy data and three users, run the fixtures command:

+    $ app/console doctrine:fixtures:load

+NOTE: This will erase all data and create new dummy data.
+It will also create three different users: dev1, dev2 and dev3.
+Passwords for these users are the same as the usernames respectively.

+Dummy data contains three users, three events and few high fives for each event.

 #Testing

 We strongly encourage you to practice test driven development and write those